hifive1278/CPSC474_TicTacToe/README.md

 - Vary depth of Alpha-Beta pruning minimax search, hopefully this can get us a more game theory optimal agent.
 - Run our code/simulations with an even longer MCTS time on a more powerful system -- because theoretically, MCTS should converge to minimax.
 - Try other MCTS enhancements like parallelism.
 As Prof. Glenn said, parallelism isn't the best in Python, which is why we opted to not include it for our project.
+- Tune the static evaluator to be better.
+Right now, we have an (n+1)-in-a-row being weighted as 10x better than a n-in-a-row, but is this the most optimal value?
+If we did more testing, maybe our heuristics could improve.